digitoimistodude/jolliest-vagrant/README.md

 Also, you may want to disable `nfs` and `mount_options` in your `Vagrantfile`.
 That helped me two times.

-You can also try with precise32 box and with 1 CPU.
+**Baseline**: My vagrant box doesn't like multiple boxes with SSH, that could cause problems.
+If nothing else seems to work, it may be 64bit box virtualization issue with your machine.
+In this case you can try to change precise64 to precise32 box and with 1 CPU according to [this](http://stackoverflow.com/questions/24620599/error-vt-x-not-available-for-vagrant-machine-inside-virtualbox#comment43905920_26475597).

 ### Other issues